5l1v3r1/hcxdt_pmkid_all/README.md

 # hcxdt_pmkid_all
-HCXDumpTool PMKID Quick Script to Dump all Nearby PMKIDs This script requires,
+HCXDumpTool PMKID quick script to dump all nearby PMKIDs into a file.

+This script requires,
 * hcxtools
 * hcxdumptool